Spanish Costa Rican

-Spanish Costa Rican are people from Costa Rica with Spanish ancestry from both the conquerors of the colonial period as immigrants who arrived after independence and the Central American Federation of disunion.
+Spanish Costa Rican are people from Costa Rica with Spanish ancestry from both the conquerors of the colonial period and as immigrants who arrived after independence and the Central American Federation of disunion.
 Historically this part of the population was called Criollo and were privileged but did not have equal rights with the Spaniards, some of them were mixed with Mestizos.
-Approximately 16,482 Spanish citizens living in Costa Rica for 2009.
+Approximately 16,482 Spanish citizens were living in Costa Rica in 2009.

 Immigration

 The Spanish immigration began with the exploration of Hernán Ponce de León and Juan de Castañeda along the Pacific coast, soon after led to the native population of this region under Spanish control.
 Although a small number of colonists settled in Costa Rica because of the small number of Indians who inhabited the region.
 After independence, the governors were interested in populating the territories with white workers, preferably imported from Europe.
 After independence, the governors were interested in populating territories with white people workers, preferably brought from Europe, banana cultivation was attracting a lot of capital and labor for the construction of the railway to the Atlantic.